beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 omitted in order to reduce the complexity of the initial iteration of the
 design:

-* Restricting user delegates from using group based assets.
 * Adding other groups as members of a group (:issue:`554802`).
 The initial iteration does not allow groups to be members of other groups, which introduces potential concerns about scalability in large organisations.
 A